ChameleonCloud/docs/source/technical/networks.rst

 Deleting Networking Objects
 ___________________________

-To delete a Router with an External Gateway and its associated Subnets, you may use the following commands:
+To delete a router with an External Gateway and subnets associated to it, use the following commands:

 .. code-block:: bash